University Business Travel Insurance Procedure

 Travellers should follow the travel flowchart and comply with the University Travel Policy.
 For trips to high risk countries, travellers must seek appropriate approval before travel.
 Further information on the University Travel Policy can be found on Travel.

-All travellers should check the Foreign and Commonwealth Office (FCO) website for the latest travel advice prior to travel.
+All travellers should check the Foreign, Commonwealth & Development Office (FCDO) website for the latest travel advice prior to travel.
 Further travel advice, including reports specific to countries, can be obtained from AIG Travel Assistance site.

 Prior to travelling, if there is a significant change in risk, you should consider the new emerging risks and seek approval again.
-You must not travel against the FCO advice without specific pre-approval.
+You must not travel against the FCDO advice without specific pre-approval.

 If you are concerned about proceeding with travel arrangements, please contact Key Travel to make alternate arrangement if necessary.